Amruta Fadnavis: As a singer

 Trained since the age of six in classical music, Fadnavis has performed at various social events as well as has sung for many commercial and social films.
 She made her debut as a playback singer in Prakash Jha’s Jai Gangaajal with the song titled "Sab Dhan Mati".
 She sang a song in a biopic Sangharsh Yatra based on the life of BJP leader Gopinath Munde.

 Fadnavis' first music video "Phir Se" featuring Amitabh Bachchan released by T-Series was viewed over 700,000 times in a single day and reached over 1.4 million views in three days.

 In 2018, her song "Mumbai River Anthem" was to save the four rivers of Mumbai-Poisar, Dahisar, Oshiwara and Mithi.
 In 2020, she sang "Alag Mera Ye Rang Hai" for acid attack victims, "Tu Mandir Tu Shivala" for the corona warriors and "Tila Jagu Dya" for women's empowerment.

 On the occasion of Mahashivratri in 2022, Fadnavis launched a new song, a rendition of the Sanskrit hymn Shiva Tandava Stotra.
 Released by Times Music, it received over 12 million views on YouTube as of 14 April 2022.

 As a social activist

 In 2017, Fadnavis organised a fashion show of acid attack survivors, dubbed the "Acid Attack Victors", at National Sports Club of India, Worli.
 The show was supported by Divyaj Foundation in collaboration with Maharashtra State Women Commission.
 Chief Minister of Maharashtra Devendra Fadnavis, who was present at the event, announced an increase of the compensation amount for acid attack victims from ₹300,000 to ₹500,000.

-In 2019, Fadanvis and the Divyaj Foundation initiated a musical talent show titled Mitti Ke Sitare for underprivileged school children between the ages of 7 to 15 from the slums of Mumbai, with an aim to provide selected candidates in different genre of vocal and instrumental music a larger platform.
+In 2019, Fadnavis and the Divyaj Foundation initiated a musical talent show titled Mitti Ke Sitare for underprivileged school children between the ages of 7 and 15 from the slums of Mumbai, with an aim to provide selected candidates in different genre of vocal and instrumental music a larger platform.